Version Control

 The Project Workspace's Branches view shows all versions for the selected branch.

-The release process in Devin offers a method to integrate changes from any branch into the main project branch.
-Traditional merging, common in other development environments where code changes from multiple branches are combined (like with git), isn't currently possible in FileMaker due to limitations in Claris technologies.
-Instead, Devin's release function simply replaces the file on the main branch with the file from the source branch.
+The release process in Devin offers a method to integrate changes from any branch into another.
+Traditional merging, common in other development ecosystems where code changes from multiple branches are combined (like with git), isn't currently possible in FileMaker due to limitations in Claris technologies.
+Instead, Devin's release function simply replaces the target branch file with the file from the source branch.

-In the Branches view, selecting a version opens a sidebar with more information about the snapshot and buttons to perform actions such as releasing the version back to the main branch.
+In the Branches view, selecting a version opens a sidebar with more information about the snapshot and buttons to perform actions such as releasing the version to another branch.

 While this approach does not yet support merging of branches, and thus the idea of working on parallel branches simultaneously, we're committed to enhancing these capabilities as soon as Claris technologies allow it.
 Until these capabilities are in place, it's recommended to designate a primary development branch as the central source of truth for your projects and use other branches for more temporary use cases such as testing or experimentation.